Street Food Of Mumbai

 My face always lights up when my friend or sister asks me, “Annu, Coming for Pani Puri?”.
 There is no fixed time for this dish because any time is Panipuri O Clock.
-It’s a street food I just cannot resist.
+It’s the most loved street food of Mumbai and I just cannot resist it.

 Can you imagine my excitement when a few foodie friends of mine decided to do a street food walk and included me too in their plans?
 I was very excited like a child.
 There is so much to discover even in the streets, every nook and corner has a food story to tell.
 This was our first of this experimental #HumPaanch #RaastaEats in Vile Parle-West.